MakanAKaregar/RPR/README.md

 #### B) Install nextCloud desktop client:

-The nextCloud desktop client provides the ability to place files in local directories, e.g., RPR’s daily NMEA data driectory (/home/pi/RPR/data), and synchronize them with the nextCloud server.
+The nextCloud desktop client provides the ability to place files in local directories, e.g., RPR’s daily NMEA data driectory (<code>/home/pi/RPR/data</code>), and synchronize them with the nextCloud server.
 The nextCloud desktop client nextcloud-desktop is not available yet (as of July 2022) in the RPi apt repository.
 However, it is available in the Debian repository http://ftp.debian.org/debian/.

 Fetch a current archived key:

 <code>wget https://ftp-master.debian.org/keys/archive-key-11.asc</code>

-Use key management utility apt-key to add the downloaded key to the list of trusted keys.
+Use key management utility <code>apt-key</code> to add the downloaded key to the list of trusted keys.

 <code>sudo apt-key add archive-key-11.asc</code>